• Skip to primary navigation

 What do Caragnoli taste like?

-Maria is my brother’s mother-in-law.
-She was born in Montorio nei Frentani, which is a 20 km drive from my grandmother’s birthplace, Ripabottoni.
-These small towns are located in the province of Campobasso, located in the youngest region of Italy, Molise.
+Maria is my brother's mother-in-law, and she was born in Montorio nei Frentani, about 20 kilometers from my grandmother's birthplace, Ripabottoni.
+Both towns are located in the province of Campobasso, in Molise-Italy's youngest region.

 A ball of dough and an original board and rod, called "petene" and "fuso" to make caragnoli.